-Much of the material that we will cover is at the center of the work underlying two Nobel prizes that financial economists have received: Markowitz's portfolio selection theory and Sharpe and Lintner's Capital Asset Pricing Model.
+Much of the material that we will cover is at the center of the work underlying three Nobel prizes that financial economists have received: Markowitz's portfolio selection theory, Sharpe and Lintner's Capital Asset Pricing Model, and Shiller and Fama efficient market hypothesis.
 The goal of this course is to provide you knowledge of the theoretical foundations of portfolio theory, asset pricing and portfolio management, techniques to apply those theories, and the skills and approaches to implement these ideas.